The Singleton

 Chapter 4: 0x04: Dual-Stack Rendering

 Darius Monroe walked through the tunnel the way a man walks into a room he has lived in too long.
-His left knee complained on the third step — it had complained on the third step for seven years — and by the fourth it was already quiet, the way old pain is quiet, because it had become weather.
+His left knee complained on the third step — it had complained on the third step for seven years — and by the fourth it had gone quiet, the way old pain goes quiet, because it had become weather.

-The tunnel was concrete and LED and the faint pressure of forty thousand people breathing above him.
+The tunnel was concrete and LED and the pressure of forty thousand people breathing above it.
 Six-five.
 Two-thirty.
 Forty years old, eighteen of them spent walking out of tunnels exactly like this one.
-He could feel the crowd above him the way he always had — low, collective, a system load.
+He could feel the crowd overhead the way he always had — low, collective, a load on a system.

 Drums in his ear.
 Coach-7's warm-up mix.
-At some point it had stopped being the music he chose and become an AI-curated optimum, the seven tracks proven across fifteen years of his own physiology to pull his cortisol to a target band.
-He did not know what the tracks were, meaning he knew them, meaning he did not consciously listen.
+At some point it had stopped being music he chose and become an AI-curated optimum — seven tracks proven across fifteen years of his own physiology to pull his cortisol into a target band.
+He did not know the tracks anymore, meaning he knew them too well to hear them.
 They came out of his ears and he walked.

 *"Monroe,"* Coach-7 said, the voice warm, neutral, neither a coach nor a man. *"Lateral movement speed is down eight percent from last month."*